 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, TSKB reported total carbon emissions of approximately 1,267,930,000 kg CO2e, with Scope 1 emissions accounting for about 422,000 kg CO2e.
-Notably, the majority of emissions stemmed from Scope 3, particularly from the use of sold products, which contributed approximately 1,266,435,000 kg CO2e.
-In 2023, TSKB's emissions were approximately 2,090,481,000 kg CO2e, with Scope 1 emissions at about 343,000 kg CO2e and Scope 3 emissions reaching approximately 2,090,138,000 kg CO2e.
-TSKB has set ambitious climate commitments, aiming to reduce its direct emissions (Scope 1) by 63% by 2035, with a near-term target of a 42% reduction by 2030, using 2020 as the baseline year.
+In 2024, TSKB reported total carbon emissions of approximately 1,267,930,000 kg CO2e, with Scope 1 emissions at about 422,000 kg CO2e.
+Notably, Scope 2 and Scope 3 emissions were reported as zero, with the majority of emissions (approximately 1,266,435,000 kg CO2e) attributed to the use of sold products.
+In 2023, TSKB's emissions were approximately 2,090,481,000 kg CO2e, with Scope 1 emissions at about 343,000 kg CO2e and Scope 3 emissions at approximately 2,090,138,000 kg CO2e, primarily from investments.
+TSKB has set ambitious climate commitments, aiming for a 63% reduction in Scope 1 emissions by 2035, with a near-term target of a 42% reduction by 2030, using 2020 as the baseline year.
 Additionally, TSKB aims to reduce average GHG emissions from 2012-2016 by 10% by the end of 2021.
-The bank's portfolio targets cover 53% of its total investment and lending, aligning with the Science Based Targets initiative (SBTi) to ensure reductions consistent with limiting global warming to 1.5°C. TSKB's emissions data is sourced directly from Türkiye Sinai Kalkinma Bankasi A.S., with no cascaded data from parent organizations.
+The organisation's targets are aligned with the Science Based Targets initiative (SBTi), covering 53% of its total investment and lending portfolio as of 2021, consistent with the reductions required to limit global warming to 1.5°C. TSKB's emissions data is sourced directly from Türkiye Sinai Kalkinma Bankasi A.S., with no cascaded data from parent or related organisations.
 The bank's commitment to sustainability is reflected in its ongoing initiatives to minimise emissions and promote renewable energy projects.

 Access structured emissions data, company-specific emission factors, and source documents